barsoom/devbook/styleguide/README.md

 Foo.say_hello
 ```

-It is clearer to exercise and *then* verify.
+The test reads clearer if we first exercise and *then* verify.

 Note that you will need to replace the method or entire object with a test double as in the example above, for RSpec to be able to verify against it.